 He has also served on a number of charitable boards and law-related committees, including the Brain Injury Association of South Carolina.
 In addition to litigating for people injured by the negligence of others, Crosland represents working men and women before the SC Workers Compensation Commission and the U.S. Department of Labor.
 Malcolm is responsible for numerous appellate decisions in both state and federal courts.

-When Malcolm isn’t practicing law, he can be found in one of five places: enjoying family time with his wife and teenage son, fishing the waters around Charleston, surfing, cooking or golfing.
+When Malcolm isn’t practicing law, he can be found in one of five places: enjoying family time with his wife and son, fishing the waters around Charleston, surfing, cooking or golfing.
 He has a strong work ethic and a passion for ensuring that the justice system works for the hard working men and women of the state.

 - Malcolm Crosland succeeds in Workers Compensation Appeal